-Skin resurfacing helps rejuvenate the skin by revving up cells called fibroblasts that produce collagen, the most important substance for youthful skin tone and elasticity.
+Skin resurfacing helps rejuvenate your skin by revving up cells called fibroblasts that produce collagen, the most important substance for youthful skin tone and elasticity.
 Over time, age, smoking, and sun exposure cause collagen to break down, which can lead to fine wrinkles as well as loose, saggy skin.
-Texture and pigment differences can also occur from acne, age, and sun damage.
+Or, you may be looking to get rid of or reduce acne scars.

 It’s not very painful and doesn’t require any anesthetic.
 Your face may be slightly red for an hour or so after treatment.